jondot/ReactNativeKatas/README.md

 explanation - it will be explained inline for your convenience, look for the `Did you know?` sections, `Hints` sections, and `TODO` notes.

+## Building Katas

+You're more than welcome to submit new katas.
+Please see the [kata building doc](docs/kata_builders.md) for details.

 ## Under the Hood